mikebstudy/crwn-clothing/GitLearning.md

 ### HEAD notes

-- pointer to the current branch node
+- pointer to the current branch node that is the object of current staging and committing